twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * Versions from 1.0 through 7.0 does not support unmapped glyph(s) or glyph(s) with Unicode SMP mapping(s) in the preview toolbar.
 * The postscript name generation and additions to preview toolbar in versions 5.0 through 6.5 only supports glyphs with a Windows Unicode BMP mapping.
 * The program displays a critical error if you use Complete Composites in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
 Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/) has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
-* If you want to change resources in versions containing a non-standard resource layout, you would have to use Resource Tuner (tested with latest version) or UPX (tested with the DOS version of 2.01 running on a DOS session with Windows XP Pro SP3 - this version was released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX halts with "not packed by UPX".
+* If you want to change resources in versions containing a non-standard resource layout, you would have to use Resource Tuner (tested with latest version) or [UPX](https://upx.github.io/) (tested with version 2.01 for DOS running on Windows XP Professional K SP3 - this version was released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says that it's not packed.
 * In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
 * The euro (€) and international currency sign (¤) use the same mapping in the Macintosh Roman glyph mapping list.
 * Versions from 1.0 through 6.5 only has one icon for the executable file.